-V. Religious Holidays
+W. Religious Holidays

-Religious holidays may be granted as other available leave upon the approval of the supervisor.
+Leave to participate in religious holidays may be granted as other available and accrued leave upon the approval of the supervisor.

-W. Military Leave
+X. Military Leave

 Subject to applicable federal and state law, leaves of absence will be granted to employees who are active in the National Guard or a branch of the Armed Forces Reserves for the purpose of fulfilling military service obligations.
 Written or oral application for a military leave of absence must be made as soon as possible after receiving the military order.
 Employees will be placed on leave without pay while absent on military leave.